Alternator: DynamoDB API in Scylla¶

 Each table in Alternator is stored as a Scylla table in the “alternator” keyspace.
 The DynamoDB key columns (hash and sort key) have known types, and become partition and clustering key columns of the Scylla table.
 All other attributes may be different for each row, so are stored in one map column in Scylla, and not as separate columns.

 In Scylla (and its inspiration, Cassandra), high write performance is achieved by ensuring that writes do not require reads from disk.
 The DynamoDB API, however, provides many types of requests that need a read before the write (a.k.a.
 RMW requests - read-modify-write).
 For example, a request may copy an existing attribute, increment an attribute, be conditional on some expression involving existing values of attribute, or request that the previous values of attributes be returned.
-Alternator offers various write isolation policies:
+These read-modify-write transactions should be isolated from each other, so by default Alternator implements every write operation using Scylla’s LWT (lightweight transactions).
+This default can be overridden on a per-table basis, by tagging the table as explained above in the “write isolation policies” section.

 DynamoDB allows attributes to be nested - a top-level attribute may be a list or a map, and each of its elements may further be lists or maps, etc. Alternator currently stores the entire content of a top-level attribute as one JSON object.
 This is good enough for most needs, except one DynamoDB feature which we cannot support safely: we cannot modify a non-top-level attribute (e.g., a.b.c) directly without RMW.
 We plan to fix this in a future version by rethinking the data model we use for attributes, or rethinking our implementation of RMW (as explained above).